 The NICB has access to all the data in the NCIC vehicle theft file, and it maintains a mirror image of that file.
-The FBI and other federal, state, local, and foreign criminal justice agencies as well as authorized courts submit data on stolen vehicles, stolen vehicle parts, and mobile off-road equipment and components.
+The FBI; other federal, state, local, and foreign criminal justice agencies; and authorized courts submit data on stolen vehicles, stolen vehicle parts, and mobile offroad equipment and components.
 The NICB uses the data to assist insurance companies in recovering stolen vehicles and mobile off-road equipment.